Archive (film): Plot

-At this point, any sign of the exterior team suddenly evaporates, and all is calm.
+At this point, any sign of the security team suddenly evaporates, and all is calm.
 The Archive starts ringing with an incoming call from Jules.
-J3 implores him not to answer, but Almore does and speaks to Jules, also hearing a child's voice on the line which is revealed to be that of his daughter.
-Almore was the one who died in the accident, while Jules survived and is now raising their daughter in the real world, and the ordeal he went through was a simulation within his own Archive, which has finally expired.
+J3 implores him not to answer, but George does and speaks to Jules, also hearing a child's voice on the line which is revealed to be that of his daughter.
+George was the one who died in the accident, while Jules survived and is now raising their daughter in the real world.
+The ordeal he went through was a simulation within his own Archive, which has finally expired.

 With his Archive expired, it has been prepared for burial at his official funeral.
 Jules and their daughter say their final goodbyes and leave.